Taurus TH9 Review [2023]: Is This Budget Gun Worth It?

 Taurus TH9 Background

 In an update of their line, Taurus refreshed the aesthetics and feel of the 809 and named it the TH9.
-The “C” model is the compact featuring an easier-to-conceal 12-round magazine in addition to a full-size 17-round magazine for bedside and range duty.
+The “C” model is the compact model featuring an easier-to-conceal 12-round magazine in addition to a full-size 17-round magazine for bedside and range duty.

 In addition to the second strike benefit, hammer-fired pistols are much safer for carry; place your thumb over the hammer while holstering and no amount of trigger interference will discharge the firearm without first giving you clear tactile feedback that something is amiss.
 With appendix carry being en mode these days it only makes sense to have that added level of safety and security.